 3. Add all the ingredients to a blender jar.

 4. Turmeric, salt and oil are natural preservatives.
 Using any one of these is good enough to keep the ginger garlic paste good.
-Many times ginger and garlic paste turns green Color making it look unpleasant.
-To prevent this vinegar can be used.

 5. Make a fine paste until it turns pale and smooth.

 Store ginger garlic paste in a bottle and always use dry spoons to scoop out a little when needed.
 For more details on storage in fridge, freezer or at room temperature without refrigeration, you can check the recipe card above.